 13. Install Anti-Slip Mats

-Even though the tenants typically put anti-slip mats down, you should consider placing them yourself to ensure they use them.
-In autumn, people visiting or working at your property will start to track in ice melt, mud and water from outside.
+Although tenants typically install anti-slip mats, consider placing them yourself to ensure they are used.
+In autumn, people visiting or working at your property will start to track in ice melt, mud, and water from outside.
 To protect your floors, install a special entryway cover to catch most debris.

 Your building will experience wetness — and possibly freezing temperatures — as the cooler months approach.
 Check your property’s foundation for leaks and holes where liquid may seep in.
-If you find any, patch them with caulk or fix them professionally.
+If you find any, patch them with caulk or have them professionally repaired.

 Get Started on Autumn Property Management

 Commercial real estate management responsibilities for autumn generally involve dealing with wet, cold weather.
-As long as you plan and prepare your property, it should hold up well even during severe storms and in cold temperatures.
+As long as you plan and prepare your property, it should withstand severe storms and cold temperatures well.